Skip to main content

 How to read this list

 The Model Context Protocol has a reference set of servers maintained by its steering group, but those are demonstrations, not production tools.
-Many once-popular reference servers — GitHub, GitLab, Slack, Google Drive — have been archived and handed off to the actual vendors.
-So when we say “official” below, we mean maintained by the vendor whose system it connects to, not simply listed in the reference repo.
+Through 2025, the steering group archived thirteen of the original reference servers - including GitHub, GitLab, Slack, Google Drive, Sentry, Brave Search, and Puppeteer - and pointed users to vendor or community replacements.
+PostgreSQL's reference server was archived after a SQL-injection flaw was disclosed in its read-only mode, with no patch issued.
+So when we say “official” below, we mean maintained by the vendor whose system it connects to, not simply listed in a reference repo - and where a reference server was retired without a vendor picking it up, we point to the actively maintained community project instead.

 One caution worth repeating: connecting more than a handful of servers floods your agent with tools and tends to hurt its performance.
 Start with two or three that fit your workflow, and add more only when you feel the gap.